 Origin of mare2

-noun, plural ma·ri·a [mahr-ee-uh, mair-] /ˈmɑr i ə, ˈmɛər-/.
+noun, plural ma·ri·a [mahr-ee-uh, mair-]. /ˈmɑr i ə, ˈmɛər-/.
 Astronomy.

 Origin of mare3

-Examples from the Web for mare
+Example sentences from the Web for mare

 Captain Giuseppe Maggio described the nightmare situations the Mare Nostrum ships encounter.